Connecting to Roslyn

 Start with a Basic Site

 We'll start by copying the MinimalExample to create a new site with Roslyn integration.
-If you don't have the MinimalExample, follow the Creating Your First Site tutorial first.
+If you don't have the MinimalExample, follow the Creating First Site tutorial first.

 2. 2